MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-entities-service-level-agreements.md

 > [!NOTE]
 > - You can have active SLAs for a maximum of seven entities.
 > - We recommend that you have a maximum of five SLA KPIs per entity.
-> - You can have a maximum of 100 SLA items per SLA entity, however we recommend that you have less than 15 SLA items per SLA entity.
+> - You can have a maximum of 100 SLA items per SLA entity; however, we recommend that you have less than 15 SLA items per SLA entity.

 ## Enable from your Dynamics 365 Customer Engagement (on-premises) organization